gopavasanth/ToolWatch/README.md

 The directory structure of the project is as follows:

 - The `database` directory contains the SQLite database file.
-- The `tools` directory contains the application code for tools.
   - The `templates` directory contains HTML templates.
-  - The `models.py` file defines the Tool model and sets up the database.
+  - The `model.py` file defines the Tool model and sets up the database.
-  - The `views.py` file contains the Flask routes and logic.
-  - The `__init__.py` file initializes the tools blueprint.
-- The `main.py` file is the main entry point of the Flask application.
+- The `app.py` file is the main entry point of the Flask application.

 ## Customization